D3DEnergetic/FIDASIM/docs/user-guide/02_physics/02_atomic_tables.md

 * Charge Exchange with Hydrogen and Impurities
 * Excitation with Electrons, Hydrogen, and Impurities
 * Ionization with Electrons, Hydrogen, and Impurities
+* Charge Exchange with Molecular Hydrogen (H2) - for passive signals

 These cross sections, as well as Maxwellian averaged reaction rates, are pre-computed over a range of logarithmically spaced collision energies and target temperatures.
+Molecular hydrogen cross sections are treated separately as they are temperature-independent (static targets).

 # Approximate Hydrogen Charge Exchange Cross Sections
 Some of atomic transitions needed by FIDASIM are not available.